-Beddakoonnai's eyes flashed eagerly at the offer of this tempting prize, and in his own tongue he cried, accompanying the words with expressive pantomime-
+Beddakoonnai's eye flashed eagerly at the offer of this tempting prize, and in his own tongue he cried, accompanying the words with expressive pantomime:

-'My name is "the Lightning."
-To-morrow I run like the lightning.
-My pale-face brother will see nothing but my back.
-Oh yes, I am the Lightning.
-No one can run so fast as I.'
+"My name is the Lightning.
+To-morrow I run like lightning.
+My palefaced brother will see nothing but my back.
+O, yes!
+I am the lightning.
+No one can run so fast as I."

-When Mr. M'Kenzie heard of the intended race, he attempted to dissuade Archie from it.
+When Mr. McKenzie heard of the intended race, he attempted to dissuade Archie from it.

-'I doubt if you're doing well to try that Indian chap so soon again, Archie,' said he.
-'I never saw one of his kind show a cleaner pair of heels.
-You'd better have a little practice first, I think.'
+"I doubt if you're doing well to try that Indian chap so soon again, Archie," said he.
+"I never saw one of his kind show a cleaner pair of heels.
+You'd better have a little practice first, I think."

-'Tut, father!' replied Archie impatiently.
-'I can beat him right enough.
-It was only because I was so foolish as to let him get a good head start that he beat me last night.'
+"Tut, father!" replied Archie impatiently.
+"I can beat him right enough.
+It was only because I was so foolish as to let him get a good head start that he beat me last night."

-The factor smiled one of his deep, shrewd smiles, and shook his head in a sceptical way as he answered-
+The factor smiled one of his deep shrewd smiles, and shook his head in a sceptical way as he answered:

-'Maybe, my lad, maybe; but don't be o'er-sure.
-They tell me the boy's name means "the Lightning," and lightning's pretty hard to beat, you know.'
+"Maybe, my lad, maybe; but don't be o'er sure.
+They tell me the boy's name means the Lightning, and lightning's pretty hard to beat, you know."

 But Archie was not to be dissuaded.
 He could think of nothing else but the race, and would have no peace of mind until it was over and done with.
-Meanwhile, the news went round of his challenge and its acceptance, and everybody in the fort and among the encampments looked forward eagerly to the approaching contest.
+Meanwhile, the word went round of his challenge and its acceptance, and everybody in the fort and among the encampments looked forward eagerly to the approaching contest.

-CHAPTER XII
+CHAPTER XII.

-LESSONS NOT TO BE FORGOTTEN
+LESSONS NOT TO BE FORGOTTEN.

-HEN the time came for the race to be run, Archie was by no means in condition to do himself credit.
-He had slept badly the previous night, and had fidgeted and fussed all day until he had got himself into a feverish, excited state that could not fail to tell against him.
+When the time came for the race to be run, Archie was by no means in the best of condition to do himself credit.
+He had hardly slept the previous night, and had fidgeted and fussed all day until he had got himself into a feverish excited state that could not fail to tell against him.
 Now and then the voice of his calmer reason found opportunity to whisper that he would show more wisdom by postponing the race than by persisting in it.
 But the mood of unreason was upon him, and he yielded to its sway.

 The event took place at six o'clock in the evening.
-The distance had been fixed at half a mile, as affording the fairest test of both speed and endurance.
-The track, it need hardly be explained, was no modern cinder path, but as level a piece of prairie as could be found in the near neighbourhood of the fort.
-Starting from the top of a slight slope, the runners would descend it to a stretch of level ground, and then, after crossing that, come to another slope upon the side of which a stake driven into the ground, with a blanket thrown over it, formed the turning-point, and thence back to the goal.
+The distance had been fixed at half a mile as affording the fairest test of both speed and endurance.
+The track, it need hardly be explained, was not a modern cinder path, but as level a piece of prairie as could be found in the near neighborhood of the fort.
+Starting from the top of the slight slope, the runners would descend it to a stretch of level ground, and then after crossing it come to another slope upon the side of which a stake driven into the ground, with a blanket thrown over it, formed the turning-point, and thence back to the goal.